(586) 277-1069

 Prime Restoration is a licensed Michigan restoration contractor.
 We document project scope in Xactimate so homeowners have clear line-item paperwork to submit to their carrier.

 Restoration work in Clarkston splits between two jurisdictions.
 Properties within the City of the Village of Clarkston go through the Clarkston Building Department, with historic district commission review applying to exterior alterations in the Historic Village along Main Street, including material substitutions, windows, roofing, and siding.
 Properties in surrounding Independence Township route through the Independence Township Building Department.
 Both pull structural, electrical, mechanical, and plumbing trades separately.
 Lakefront work on Deer Lake and Parke Lake seawalls, docks, and boathouses involves additional EGLE review under inland-lakes permitting.
 The 2015 Michigan Building Code and Michigan Residential Code govern structural and life-safety scope.
-IICRC S500 and S700 govern restoration scope.
+Industry-standard mitigation and fire restoration protocols govern restoration scope.

 Crews enter in Tyvek suits, gloves, boots, eye protection, and P-100 respirators.
 Entry and exit are controlled through a decontamination zone.